-- 4.10 The table above demonstrates that, in light of the proposed Main Modifications, which include a reduction in capacity at some allocations and the deletion of others, the housing requirement (~ 11,400 dwellings) for the plan period can still be delivered within the Council's preferred spatial strategy. - 4.11 Taking the above into account it is not considered necessary to explore further District-wide spatial strategy alternatives or localised amendments to the spatial strategy through the SA process at this stage.
+- 4.11 The table above demonstrates that, in light of the Main Modifications, which include a reduction in capacity at some allocations and the deletion of others, and based on the most up-to-date information the housing requirement (~ 11,400 dwellings) for the plan period can still be delivered within the Council's preferred spatial strategy. - 4.12 Taking the above into account it is not considered necessary to explore further District-wide spatial strategy alternatives or localised amendments to the spatial strategy through the SA process at this stage.

-Appraisal of the Local Plan Submission Version plus proposed modifications
+Appraisal of the Local Plan Submission Version plus Main Modifications

-4.12 This section presents the conclusions of the SA Report (EB204) for the Local Plan Submission Version 2017 and considers if these need to be amended in light of the proposed Main Modifications.
+4.13 This section presents the conclusions of the SA Report (EB204) for the Local Plan Submission Version 2017 and considers if these need to be amended in light of the Main Modifications.
 It is structured under the 11 SA topics identified through scoping (and used to structure the appraisal findings within the SA Report).